Bridging Loan Guide

 Bridging Loan Guide:

-What is driving this increase in use of bridging loans for residential and commercial property transactions, auction purchases and renovation and building development projects?
+What is driving the increase in use of bridging loans for residential and commercial property transactions, auction purchases and renovation and building development projects?

-Increased confidence in the housing market has been a major driver of growth with investment in building projects and buy-to-let schemes fuelling demand, as they provide investors with the opportunity to renovate and refurbish properties that could not have been financed through standard mortgage finance.
+Increased confidence in the housing market has been a major driver of growth with investment.
+Building projects and buy to let schemes have fuelled the demand for bridging loans, as they provide investors with the opportunity to renovate and refurbish properties that could not have been financed through standard mortgage finance.

 Guide to bridging loans

-In simple terms a bridging loan provides fast and flexible finance when time is of the essence providing borrowers with a fast cash injection which would otherwise not be available through more traditional finance routes.
+In simple terms a bridging loan provides fast and flexible finance when time is of the essence.
+Bridging loans provide a fast cash injection to borrowers, which would otherwise not be available through more traditional finance routes.

 There are 2 types of bridging loans: